Indiana vs. Miami: Odds, spread, over/under - NCAA Tournament Second Round

 Indiana vs. Miami: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 4 seed Indiana Hoosiers (23-11) and the No. 5 seed Miami Hurricanes (26-7) will play in the NCAA Tournament with a spot in the Sweet 16 of the Midwest Region bracket up for grabs on Sunday at MVP Arena, starting at 8:40 PM.
+The No. 4 seed Indiana Hoosiers (23-11) and the No. 5 seed Miami Hurricanes (26-7) will play in the NCAA Tournament with a ticket to the Sweet 16 of the Midwest Region bracket on the line on Sunday at MVP Arena, beginning at 8:40 PM.

-You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Indiana vs. Miami matchup in this article.
+You will find odds, spreads, over/unders and more across multiple sportsbooks for the Indiana vs. Miami matchup in this article.

 Indiana vs. Miami Game Info